Industry-Scale Orchestrated Federated Learning for Drug Discovery: MELLODDY Use Case

-In practice we expect some (slight) overlap among the participating partners in label space $\mathcal{Y}$ and sample ID space $\mathcal{I}$ in order to enable federated transfer learning.

-A possible scheme for learning a global model in a federated way would be by using Federated Averaging~\cite{mcmahan2017communication} proposed by Google.
+A possible scheme for learning a global model in a federated way would be by using Federated Averaging(FedAvg)~\cite{mcmahan2017communication} proposed by Google.
 In this scheme, a global model is trained based on iterative averaging orchestrated by a central server where the number of participants is typically large.
 It concerns a cross-device FL setting where the learning takes place remotely for multiple iterations instead of updating the model every iteration to decrease communication at the cost of model performance.

 In contrast to cross-device FL, MELLODDY is a cross-silo FL scenario, which involved small number of participants (simply 10 pharmaceutical companies) who participated and contributed to the federated model each learning iteration.
-The scheme used in MELLODDY was based on secure aggregation for federated learning~\cite{bonawitz_practical_2017} where the gradients of all participating partners were aggregated each iteration in a cryptographic, secure way to update the global model (see Figure~\ref{fig:sec_aggr}).
+The scheme used in MELLODDY was based on secure aggregation for federated learning~\cite{bonawitz_practical_2017} where the gradients of all participating partners were aggregated each iteration in a cryptographic, secure way to update the global model (see Figure~\ref{fig:sec_aggr}) instead of sending the model weights and averaging them as in FedAvg.